 I’ll also leave it to you to check that \(\varnothing\), the graph with no vertices, is the intial object in \(\mathbf{Grph}\) and \(*\), the graph with one vertex, is the terminal object in \(\mathbf{Grph}\).

 Now for pushouts.
-Given maps of graphs \(f: A \to B\) and \(g: A \to C\), let \(B+_A C\) denote the graph with \(V(B +_A C) = V(B) +_{V(A)} V(C)\), (i.e. \(V(B +_A C)\) is the set \(V(B) + V(C)\) quotiented by the equivalence relation \(\simeq\) where \(v \simeq w\) if there exist \(a \in V(A)\) such that \(v = f(a)\) and \(w = g(a)\)) and let \(E(B +_A C)\) be defined as follows.
+Given maps of graphs \(f: A \to B\) and \(g: A \to C\), let \(B+_A C\) denote the graph with \(V(B +_A C) = V(B) +_{V(A)} V(C)\), (i.e. \(V(B +_A C)\) is the set \(V(B) + V(C)\) quotiented by the smallest equivalence relation containing the relation \(\simeq\) where \(v \simeq w\) if there exists an \(a \in V(A)\) such that \(v = f(a)\) and \(w = g(a)\)) and let \(E(B +_A C)\) be defined as follows.
 If \(x,y \in V(B +_A C)\), then \(x \sim_{B +_A C} y\) if there exists \(v,v' \in V(B)\) with \(v \sim_B v'\), \([v] = x\) and \([v'] = y\) or \(w,w' \in V(C)\) with \(w \sim_C w'\), \([w] = x\) and \([w'] = y\).
 In other words, there is an edge between \([v]\) and \([w]\) if there is some representative edge in \(B\) or \(C\).

 There are maps \(i_B : B \to B+_A C\) and \(i_C : C \to B +_A C\) given by inclusion.